 - be facing forward and looking straight at the camera

-- have a neutral expression and your mouth closed (e.g. no smiling)
+- have a neutral expression and your mouth closed e.g. don't smile, frown or pout

-- have your eyes open, visible and free from reflection or glare from glasses (you can't wear sunglasses)
+- have your eyes open, visible and free from reflection or glare from glasses (you can't wear sunglasses or tinted glasses)